 Skip to content

-In this lab, you’ll implement authentication and authorization for your e-commerce application.
-Building on Part 1 (User Registration), you’ll create login functionality, manage user sessions, protect routes with middleware, and implement role-based access control.
+In this lab, you will implement authentication and authorization for your e-commerce application.
+Building on Part 1 (User Registration), you will create login functionality, manage user sessions, protect routes with middleware, and implement role-based access control.

 Your e-commerce site has two protected areas: